 Discovery and analysis, user research, UX and service design

-Building on existing research, I created a Mural board to remotely validate insights and observations with BP stakeholders across the different regions, also conducting desk research on BP documentation to have a clear understanding of processes and activities for the different types of planners both onshore and offshore.
+Building on existing research, We created multiple Mural boards to remotely validate insights and observations with BP stakeholders across the different regions, also conducting desk research on BP documentation to have a clear understanding of processes and activities for the different types of planners both onshore and offshore.

-I conducted over 25 interviews across 4 continents using Microsoft Teams to try to identify any differences in goals, needs, gaps, pain-points, and opportunities for the different types of planners working both onshore and offshore.
-I created a mural board that I could use to collaborate with stakeholders and product owners, to help define the focus persona(s), and to conduct user journey mapping exercises
+We conducted over 25 interviews across 4 continents using Microsoft Teams to try to identify any differences in goals, needs, gaps, pain-points, and opportunities for the different types of planners working both onshore and offshore.
+We created a mural board that we could use to collaborate with stakeholders and product owners, to help define the focus persona(s), and to conduct user journey mapping exercises

 Defining the future persona(s)